LindenParkesLab/nctpy/docs/pages/getting_started.rst

 Now that our matrix is scaled, we're ready to calculate some control metrics.
 The first metric included in the package is average controllability.
 This metric represents an upper bound on the energy required to transition between any two states.
+Looking at the documentation for this function shows that average controllability is defined for discrete-time systems, so we are good to go.
 Average contrallability can be calculated using the `ave_control` function:

 .. doctest::